gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/PlaybackState.md

 ## AudioPlayer.PlaybackState {#PlaybackState}
-PlaybackState is a message format that is used to report details of media currently playing or previously played to CIC.
+`AudioPlayer.PlaybackState` is a message format used to report details of media currently playing or previously played to CIC.

 ### Message structure
 {% raw %}